magpylib/magpylib/docs/_pages/user_guide/examples/examples_force_haftkraft.md

 # Magnetic Holding Force

+The examples here require installaion of the [magpylib-force package](https://pypi.org/project/magpylib-force/).
+See also the [magpylib-force documentation](docs-magpylib-force).

-With Magpylib it is possible to compute the holding force of a magnet attached magnetically to a soft-ferromagnetic plate.
+With Magpylib-force it is possible to compute the holding force of a magnet attached magnetically to a soft-ferromagnetic plate.

 ```{figure} ../../../_static/images/examples_force_haftkraft.png
 :width: 40%